"Before You Shoot Off Your Mouth, Make Sure Your Brains Are Loaded." Abe Lincoln

 what kind of a NEW ANGLE & VISUAL STORY you could do.

 See here how the pros keep viewers watching every day.
-CLICK THIS LINK and note their voice energy, pacing and sense of importance in their tone.

 Be Clever In Approach!